Suburban Housewives Take a Hard Pass on Trump’s Cringeworthy Ploy

 “When I hear the term ‘suburban housewife,’ I think of a woman in a dress with an apron in the 1950s, vacuuming with a cocktail ready for her husband when he comes home after work at 5:30,” she said.
 “That’s so antiquated and out of date.”

 Suburban moms are no strangers to Democratic organizing on Facebook.
-The “Pantsuit Nation” group mobilized nearly 3 million women in support of Hillary Clinton in 2016.
-Already, these latest groups have taken on some of the trappings of pink pussy hat-wearing, latte-lib social media use, reclaiming Trumpian insults like “nasty woman” and plastering them across their pages.
+The “Pantsuit Nation” group mobilized nearly 3 million women and men in support of Hillary Clinton in 2016.
+Already, these latest groups have taken on some of the tropes of social media organizing, reclaiming Trumpian insults like “nasty woman” and plastering them across their pages.

-But the creators say they hope to make their groups more of a space for conversion rather than a neo-liberal echo chamber.
-And they are already seeing signs of hope: Mays said one of her white friends who voted for Trump is not voting for him this year, and several more are still on the fence.
+But the creators say they hope to make their groups more of a space for conversion rather than a liberal echo chamber.
+And they are already seeing signs of hope: Hayes said one of her friends who voted for Trump is not voting for him this year, and several more are still on the fence.
 Gentry said her mother, who has not voted for a Democrat since Jimmy Carter, will not be voting for Trump this time around.